freezingdata/snh-userscript-gettr/README.md

 # Functions
  - Detecting and collecting of GETTR profiles .
  - Collecting of GETTR timelines with media content.
+ - Collecting of GETTR timeline replies with media content
  - Collecting of follower and following

 # License

 Distributed under the GNU General Public License.
 See `LICENSE` for more information.
+Programs described/provided/linked in/to this Project are free software except otherwise stated.
+You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.

 # Imprint